Test instruments need to comprise distinct sections with a range of appropriate test task types.

 - How can separated language areas and skills be reflected in different language tasks that best reflect the way communication happens in real-world contexts?

-Consider types of test tasks that can enable the assessment process to maximize both practicality and authenticity.
+Consider types of test tasks that can enable the assessment process to maximize both and .

 - How will each test task contribute in a useful way to the overall result that the test gives?